ApogeeIntegration/Tableau-Utilities/storyBuilder/README.md

 ### *images_to_tableau.py*

-This script was created to systematically insert JPEG images exported from PowerPoint to Tableau Dashboards, contained in a Tableau Story for presentation.
+This script was created to systematically insert JPEG images exported from PowerPoint into Tableau Dashboards, contained in a Tableau Story for presentation.
 The script is a huge timesaver when dealing with a large number of PPT slides to be converted into Tableau.
 The conversion is desired for better storytelling, and ultimately a path towards confident decision making, utilizing the wide range of features in Tableau.

 Steps required for use: